 Use Twitter to make quick posts, like flash coupons, to promote products or services.
 If you have an active customer base on Twitter, they will jump at the chance to buy from you at a discounted rate.

-This also helps to incentivize new followers, as 77% of people follow a brand on social media with the goal of getting special discounts.
-Keep your coupons time and quantity-limited (e.g., “the first 50 people” or “limited to stock on hand”) to increase scarcity and drive impulse purchases.
+This also helps incentivize new followers, as 77% of people follow brands on social media to get special discounts.
+Keep your coupons time- and quantity-limited (e.g., “the first 50 people” or “limited to stock on hand”) to increase scarcity and drive impulse purchases.

 11. Customize Special Offers for Social Followers

-A big reason people follow brands on social media is to get special offers, so digital promotions can incentivize people to follow you on social media.
+A strong strategy to retain your followers is by offering special offers to them, so digital promotions can ultimately help your social media marketing campaigns.
 You can even make it a point to provide your followers with exclusive offers just for them.

 As part of your online coupon marketing strategy, offer coupons as an incentive for liking and sharing your social media content or referring others your way.
 For more ideas, check out other ways to boost sales through social media advertising.